UAE teams up with Cop29 and Cop30 hosts to keep crucial 1.5ºC target within reach

 Cop29 in Baku is expected to focus on finance and how to help get funds to those who need it most on the front lines of climate change.
 Desertification and drought is also set to be on the agenda.

-At Cop30 in Brazil, countries will come with fresh national climate-action plans, known as nationally determined contributions.
+At Cop30 in Brazil, countries will come with fresh national climate-action plans, known as nationally determined contributions (NDCs).

 Cop29 president-designate Mukhtar Babayev, also Azerbaijan’s Minister for Ecology and Natural Resources, said it was crucial to unlock funds and provide for those nations most in need.